 An acupuncturist who is licensed as such by the board may use the words "licensed acupuncturist" or "L.Ac." to denote professional standing after the licensee's name.

-After an acupuncture license is issued, the license expires every two years on October 31 of even years.
-Submitted renewal applications must include the correct renewal fee, along with documented evidence that the licensee has completed a minimum of 30 professional development activity (PDA) points and holds a current active status as a diplomate in the NCCAOM.
-A professional development activity means any activity for the purpose of continuing a person's education that is defined and approved by the NCCAOM.
-One PDA point equals one hour of continuing education.
+After an acupuncture license is issued, the license expires on October 31 of even years.
+Renewal applications must include the correct renewal fee, along with documented evidence that the licensee holds current active status as a diplomate in acupuncture or oriental medicine from the NCCAOM.